coffee2code/if-file-exists/readme.txt

 == Filters ==

 The plugin exposes three filters for hooking.
-Typically, customizations utilizing these hooks would be put into your active theme's functions.php file, or used by another plugin.
+Code using these filters should ideally be put into a mu-plugin or site-specific plugin (which is beyond the scope of this readme to explain).
+Less ideally, you could put them in your active theme's functions.php file.

 = c2c_if_file_exists (filter) =